cbahai/EmptyTableViewHandler/README.md

 # EmptyTableViewHandler
-handle UItableView when data is empty
+handle UITableView when data is empty

 ## Requirements